openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

          :language: cpp
          :fragment: [ov:caching:part4]

-If model caching is enabled in GPU Plugin, everything can be encrypted when saving to the cache and decrypted when loading from the cache.
-Full encryption only works when ``CacheMode`` property is set to ``OPTIMIZE_SIZE``.
+If model caching is enabled in the GPU Plugin, the model topology can be encrypted while it is saved to the cache and decrypted when it is loaded from the cache.
+Full encryption only works when the ``CacheMode`` property is set to ``OPTIMIZE_SIZE``.

 .. tab-set::